Origins, Prophesies and the

 (1055-1145).
 There Tara said:

-4. "Listen, yogini, your past is
+4. "Listen, yogini, your past is cleared from

-the pure essence of egoless voidness-Prajna".*
+essence of egoless voidness-Prajna".*

 * T.Allione "Women of